-Salt River Bay National Historic Park and Ecological Preserve is located on the island of St. Croix.
-The protected area preserves upland watersheds, mangrove forests and marine environments.
-It also contains the the only known site where a Columbus expedition set foot on what is now U.S. territory.
+Salt River Bay National Historic Park and Ecological Preserve are located on the island of Saint Croix.
+The protected area preserves upland watersheds, mangrove forests, and marine environments.
+It also contains the only known site where a Columbus expedition set foot on what is now U.S. territory.

-Salt River Bay National Historic Park and Ecological Preserve is located on the island of St. Croix in the U.S. Virgin Islands.
-The 1,015-acre (410-ha) protected area preserves upland watersheds, mangrove forests, and estuarine and marine environments that support threatened and endangered species.
+Salt River Bay National Historic Park and Ecological Preserve are located on Saint Croix, an island in the Caribbean Sea within the United States Virgin Islands (USVI).
+The protected area preserves 382 ha (945 acres) of upland watersheds, mangrove forests, and estuarine and marine environments that support threatened and endangered species.

-The bay was the location of a Taino village and batey (ball court) since the 1300's, until conquered by the Caribs in 1425.
-The Columbus landing site is located on a point at the western side of the bay.
-It is here that Columbus sent a longboat to shore on November 14, 1493, to explore the area and acquire fresh water and provisions.
+The bay was the location of a Taino village and batey (ball court) from the 1300s until it was conquered by the Caribs in 1425.
+The Columbus landing site is located on a point at the bay's western side.
+Columbus sent a longboat to shore on November 14, 1493, to explore the area and acquire fresh water and provisions.

-The island had been abandoned by the Caribs by 1590 (possibly due either to diseases introduced by contact, Spanish massacres, or other causes), and became Spanish territory.
-It was taken by the English in 1641, and then the Dutch in 1642.
+The Caribs had abandoned the island by 1590 (possibly due to diseases introduced by contact, Spanish massacres, or other causes), and it became Spanish territory.
+It was taken by the English in 1641 and then by the Dutch in 1642.